Up to 50% off sofas & mattresses — limited‑time deals.

 Comfort 4.4 Excellent for sprawling and shared lounging

-Layout Practicality 3.9 Needs space; depth shapes how you sit
+Layout Practicality 3.9 Needs space, and the depth changes how you sit

 Cleaning 4.1 Leather surface simplifies daily care

-Value 3.4 Best when you truly use the scale
+Value 3.4 Best when you really use the scale

 Overall 4.0 Strong classic lounge sofa with a big footprint